Using the command-line interface¶

 'config.folders.filter(f => f.id.startsWith("docs-")).forEach(f => f.paused = !f.paused)'

-You probably want to test such a commands before executing them for real with --dry-run
+You probably want to test such commands with --dry-run first before executing them for real.

 Syncthing’s own CLI allows something similar without involving JavaScript: